How Telematics Insurance Works

 Progressive Snapshot

 Progressive's Snapshot program is one of the most well-known telematics options.
-Customers enrolled in usage-based programs through Progressive average around $146 per year in discounts, with top savers reaching much higher.
+Safe drivers using Progressive's usage-based program average around $322 per year in savings, with top savers reaching much higher.
 About 20% of participants may see rate increases based on their driving data.
-The program tracks hard braking, rapid acceleration, time of day, and total mileage via either a mobile app or plug-in device.
+The program tracks hard braking (a decrease in speed of 7 mph per second or more), rapid acceleration, time of day (especially midnight to 4 AM), and total mileage via either a mobile app or plug-in device.

 Key Features: